-Similarly, in this study the size effect and direction of the effect of ICC on the quality of the estimates seems to vary for different properties.
-Higher ICC values seem to decrease the negative p, although this is no longer present for higher-level effects with a large number of clusters in the sample.
-In fact, lower negative ρ are observed for higher area variances σ{v}^{2} up until interviewer allocation CASE 3A, but no consistent change is observed for higher interviewer variances σ_u^2 in scenarios with double the number of interviewers to areas.
-Similarly, the ICC is found to have a positive relationship with the power of the Wald test for the most restrictive interviewer case allocation, CASE 1, but again for the other higher-level classification with twice the number of clusters this effect is not observed.
+In this study the size effect and direction of the effect of ICC on the quality of the estimates seems to vary for different properties.
+Higher ICC values seem to decrease the negative p, although this is no longer noticeable for higher-level effects with a large number of clusters in the sample.
+In fact, lower negative ρ are observed for higher area variances σ{v}^{2} up until interviewer allocation Case 3A, but no consistent change is observed for higher interviewer variances σ_u^2 in scenarios with double the number of interviewers to areas.
+Similarly, the ICC is found to have a positive relationship with the power of the Wald test for the most restrictive interviewer case allocation, Case 1, but again for the other higher-level classification with twice the number of clusters this effect is not observed.
 In contrast, precision seems to decrease for higher variances.
 Similarly to Maas and Hox (2005) and Paccagnella (2011), in this study no clear pattern for the change in the percentage relative mean bias of the variance parameter estimators by ICC is observed.
 Contrary to the results reported by Moineddin et al. (2007), in this study no evidence of the effect of ICC on the confidence interval coverage rates has been found.
 Similar to the effect of overall probability on the quality of estimates, these results indicate that generally once each interviewer is allocated cases in two, and sometimes, three different areas, small ICC values will not be detrimental to the quality of the estimates.
 It is important to consider that in this study very small variances are not being investigated.

 Interviewer dispersion, which refers to the number of areas each interviewer works in, only improves the quality of estimates up to a point.
 The power of the Wald test at the 5% significance level for the baseline scenario design is close to the optimal value of 1 for all interviewer case allocation schemes.
 For scenarios with smaller N, but keeping constant all other factors, sparser interviewer allocation schemes are required to obtain high power.
 Improvements in power are observed when increasing the number of areas per interviewer from one to two for N=2880 and N=1440, and from two to three for N=1440.
 Further dispersion only yields very small gains.
 The correlation between the two parameter estimators is reduced to the chosen threshold of -0.1 once interviewers are allocated to two areas for $N^{I}=2N^{A}$ scenarios, and three areas for $N^I = N^A$ scenarios.
-More sparse allocation schemes do not result in substantially lower ρ for the scenarios considered.
-Decreases in the relative percentage bias are substantial when comparing the CASE 2 to the CASE 1 allocation scheme.
-However, no systematic trend in bias reduction is observed for CASE 3-CASE 6.
-Confidence interval coverage rates show problems of over- and under-coverage for different scenarios with the CASE 1 allocation scheme, but are close to the 95% nominal rate for all other allocation schemes.
-Standard errors for the variance estimators decrease with greater interviewer dispersion up to a certain number of areas per interviewer, which varies by N and ratio of interviewers to areas.
-For $N^I = 2N^A$ scenarios substantial decreases in standard errors are only present up to CASE 2 for N=5760, and CASE 3 for smaller N. $N^{I} = N^{A}$ scenarios show decreases in standard errors up to CASE 4 for N=5760 and N=2880, and CASE 5 for N=1440.
+Decreases in the relative percentage bias are substantial when comparing the Case 2 to the Case 1 allocation scheme.
+However, no systematic trend in bias reduction is observed for Case 3-Case 6.
+Confidence interval coverage rates show problems of over- and under-coverage for different scenarios with the Case 1 allocation scheme, but are close to the 95% nominal rate for all other allocation schemes.